solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Azure offers a [\$200 free credit for developers to trial Azure] or jump right into a Pay-as-you-go subscription.
 The free account includes credits for 750 compute hours of Azure Database for PostgreSQL Flexible Server - Flexible Server.
-[Innovate faster with fully managed PostgreSQL and an Azure free account.]
+[Innovate faster with fully managed PostgreSQL and an Azure free account.][750 hours of Azure Database for PostgreSQL Flexible Server on a Burstable B1MS instance with 32GB storage for free]

 ## Azure subscriptions and limits

-As explained in the [Introduction to Azure resource management], subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription, and although the cloud is highly scalable, it is not possible to provision an unlimited
+As explained in the [Introduction to Azure resource management][22], subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription, and although the cloud is highly scalable, it is not possible to provision an unlimited